Local $h^*$-polynomials for one-row Hermite normal form simplices: Further Questions

 \section{Further Questions}

-Theorem~\ref{thm:fullasymptotic} shows that for a one-row Hermite normal form simplex, if the values of \(a_1,\ldots,a_{d-1}\) are fixed, the distribution of the local \(h^*\)-polynomial coefficients for arbitrary normalized volumes is to a large extent determined by a single normalized volume of \(M+1\).
+For a one-row Hermite normal form simplex, Theorem~\ref{thm:fullasymptotic} shows that if the values of \(a_1,\ldots,a_{d-1}\) are fixed, the distribution of the local \(h^*\)-polynomial coefficients is basically determined by the distribution for a single normalized volume of \(M+1\).
 This suggests several questions leading to directions for further study.

 \begin{question} Which sequences \(a_1,\ldots,a_{d-1}\) yield a unimodal (or strictly unimodal) local \(h^*\)-polynomial for \(S_{M+1}\)?
 How common is it for such a simplex to admit a regular unimodular triangulation? \end{question}